-For some reason when working on our own design portfolio, all the things we usually praise about good design seem to be forgotten as we work on our portfolio in perfect isolation.
+For some reason, when creating our design portfolio, everything we praise about good design seems to be forgotten as we work in perfect isolation.

-As with everything you design — Question every single element and ask yourself is it really needed?
-While reviewing hundreds of portfolios, one of the most common things I discovered are headlines such as: “I craft meaningful experiences” or “I push perfect pixels.” combined with a random stock photo of a macbook sitting on a desk.
+As with everything you design, question every single element and ask yourself: Is this really needed?
+While reviewing hundreds of portfolios, one of the most common things I've noticed are headlines such as: “I craft meaningful experiences” or “I push perfect pixels” combined with a random stock photo of a Macbook sitting on a desk.

-These intros not only take up a lot of space, but are also used by 90% of other designers and do not contribute anything to your uniqueness as a designer.
+These intros not only take up a lot of space, but are also used by 90% of other designers and say nothing about what you can actually do.
 Yes, you work on a Macbook and so does everyone else.
 You drink coffee?
-Wow awesome.
+Wow, awesome.
 You're hired!

-Simply remove the intro, or replace it with simple facts about who you are or your title instead of wishy washy marketing speech.
+Simply remove the intro, or replace it with simple facts like your title and what you offer, instead of wishy washy marketing speech.
 I’m not saying this to bash anyone, but simply because I want you to have the best portfolio possible.

-PS: Let’s make the reverse test in case you believe it works: If a client chooses you just based on an empty intro, I might also ask myself if I even want to work with that kind of client.
+If a client chooses you based on an empty intro, I might ask myself if I even want to work with that kind of client.

-There are many reasons for avoiding too much work in your portfolio, but here are some reasons you might have not thought about.
+There are many reasons for avoiding too much work in your portfolio, but here are a few:

-a.)
-Wanting to show too much work is the main reason why most designers never finish their portfolio in the first place.
-Limiting yourself is actually a good design exercise, it makes you focus on the essentials.
+a.
+Trying to show too much is the main reason why most designers never finish their portfolio in the first place.
+As you know, limiting yourself is a good design exercise.
+It makes you focus on the essentials.

-b.)
-No one has the time & patience to go through all of your work, I promise.
+b.
+No one has the time and patience to go through all of your work, I promise.

-c.)
-Showing too much work basically means “I have no opinion about my work, here is all the shit I did since year 1999, just sort it out for yourself.”
+c.
+Showing too much work basically says, “I have no opinion about my work, here is all the shit I did since 1999, just sort it out for yourself.”

-3. Avoid too many Unsolicited Redesigns for Fortune500 companies
+3. Too many unsolicited redesigns for Fortune500 companies

-You know, I love unsolicited redesigns because they are not only a great tool for exercising your design sensibilities when just starting out, but they are also a good way to generate hype & attention in the design community.
+You know, I love unsolicited redesigns because they are not only a great tool for exercising your design sensibilities when just starting out, but also a good way to generate hype and attention within the design community.
 If the only reason you do them is to generate attention, keep doing them.

-The point is, as a designer we shine when solving hard problems, or at least attempting to solve them.
-But doing a quick visual re-design of nike.com, apple.com or any other Fortune500 company is not only lazy but also easy because you’re doing it for a company that is already very successful and has fantastic assets/products to work with in the first place.
+However, as a designer we shine when solving hard problems, or at least attempting to solve them.
+Doing a quick visual redesign of nike.com, apple.com or any other Fortune500 company is not only easy but also lazy, because you’re doing it for a company that is already very successful and has fantastic assets/products to work with in the first place.
 You've chosen the lowest hanging fruit to show your skills.

-And don't get me wrong, I always love to see unsolicited redesigns that are focused on real problems, companies that aren’t yet successful, products that are struggling and are neither hip or cool.
+That said, I do love to see unsolicited redesigns that are focused on real problems – companies that aren’t yet successful, products that are struggling and are neither hip or cool.

 Being a good (product) designer means being a good problem solver.
-Cherry picking the problem is of course totally up to you, but it also reveals a lot about you and your work ethics.
-Unsolicited redesigns are a fantastic source to practice your skills, but focus your motivation on the problem and not the shiny brand (unless your only goal is to work for company xyz).
+Choosing the easy route is of course totally up to you, but it also reveals a lot about you and your work ethics.
+Unsolicited redesigns are a fantastic source to practice your skills, but focus your motivation on the problem and not the shiny brand (unless your only goal is to work for Nike).

-Please keep doing Unsolicited redesigns as an exercise because they are fun & quick to do, but in the context of building a strong portfolio I recommend avoiding it, especially if 90% of your work ends up being unsolicited redesigns.
+Please keep doing unsolicited redesigns as an exercise because they are fun and quick to do, but in the context of building a strong portfolio I recommend keeping them to a minimum.

 4. Don't hide your responsibilities

-Let me give you a real life example: I remember reviewing a couple portfolios for a Senior Designer role.
-While going through some designers I found at least 6 portfolios who showcased exactly the same work for Nike.
+Let me give you a real life example: I remember reviewing a couple portfolios for a senior designer role.
+While reviewing some designers I found at least six portfolios that showcased exactly the same work for Nike.

-When working for bigger clients this is a common issue, but it can be solved easily by adding a detailed description about your responsibilities on each project, plus the people you collaborated with.
-Handle it the way movies do, with a list of detailed credits at the end.
+When working for bigger clients this is a common issue, but it can be solved easily by adding a detailed description about your responsibilities on each project, plus the other collaborators.
+Handle it the way movies do, with a list of credits at the end.

-Leaving out the details about a project usually makes the viewer suspicious, especially if I spot inconsistencies when comparing it to other projects in your portfolio which seem to differ in quality.
+Leaving out the details about a project usually makes the viewer suspicious – especially if they spot inconsistencies when comparing it to other projects in your portfolio, which seem to differ in quality.

-5. Try not to make your portfolio a piece of art
+5. Don't make your portfolio a piece of art

 If I need to complete a puzzle first just to find the navigation, I’m very likely to dismiss a portfolio immediately, even if the work is outstanding.

 Think of your portfolio as the space in a museum.
-Clean, easy to navigate & with full focus on the work itself.
+Clean, easy to navigate and fully focused on the work itself.

-Focusing on the usability of your portfolio is as much as important as the work you like to showcase.
+Focusing on the usability of your portfolio is as important as the work you're showcasing.
 While this sounds almost too obvious, it’s still one of the main reasons why so many portfolios get rejected during the review process.
-They just make it too hard to get to the actual work.
+It's just too hard to get to the actual work.